albihasani94/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 ## Introduction

 This cheat sheet provides guidance on how to implement transport layer protection for an application using Transport Layer Security (TLS).
-When correctly implemented, TLS can provides a number of security benefits:
+When correctly implemented, TLS can provide a number of security benefits:

 - Confidentiality - protection against an attacker from reading the contents of traffic.
 - Integrity - protection against an attacker modifying traffic.